Ancient Egyptian History See also:

 British Standards of Living by Century - Brief overviews of life in Britain from the 13th through the 20th century, focusing on economic conditions, travel, and currency.
 Use the online Currency Converter (in British Pounds) to find out how many animals, stones of wool, and quarters of wheat you can buy, and how much you could earn.
 (UK National Archives)

-Eighteenth Century England [Archived pages] - A collection of student projects, exploring numerous aspects of life in 18th century England.
+Eighteenth Century England [Archived pages; media features may not work] - A collection of student projects, exploring numerous aspects of life in 18th century England.
 Includes Capital Punishment in 18th-Century England, The English Bride, Join the British Army!, 18th-Century Food, and dozens of other topics.
 High school and up.
 (1999 - 2002, University of Michigan)

 European-American Heritage - See DIVERSITY / MULTICULTURAL RESOURCES - European-Americans.

 Fall of Communism in Eastern Europe (Making the History of 1989) VIDEO - Essays, interviews, and over 300 primary sources, including government documents, images, videos, and artifacts, on the fall of communism in Eastern Europe (2007, George Mason University).
-Communism in Central & Eastern Europe [Archived page; media features do not work] offers recollections and other materials related to the revolutions of 1989 in Poland, Hungary, Czechoslovakia, Bulgaria, and Romania, and to the state of democracy, culture and civil society in the region twenty years later (2010, Transitions Online, a nonprofit media organization based in Prague).
+See also 1989 Twenty Years On: The End of Communism and the Fate of Eastern Europe NEW!
+(2009, Ohio State University).
 High school and up.

 French Revolution - 'An accessible and lively introduction to the French Revolution as well as an extraordinary archive of some of the most important documentary evidence from the Revolution, including 338 texts, 245 images, and a number of maps and songs.'
 High school and up.
 (2001, Center for History and New Media, George Mason University)